powelli13/elixir_todo/dev_tech_talk/script.md

 ```

 ### Anonymous Functions
 >Elixir also provides anonymous functions.
 Anonymous functions allow us to store and pass executable code around as if it was an integer or a string.
-They are delimited by the keywords fn and end.
+They are delimited by the keywords `fn` and `end`.

 ```
 add = fn a, b -> a + b end
 # . is used between function name and parens to indicate that it is anonymous
 add.(1, 2)
+>3
 is_function(add)
+>true
 ```

 ### Tail Call Recursion